DogeOS69/DIP-OP_CHECKZKP/README.md

-# DIP-XXX: OP_CHECKZKP
+# DIP-XXXX: OP_CHECKZKP

 ## Introduction

-Welcome to the repository for DIP-XXX, which proposes the introduction of `OP_CHECKZKP` to Dogecoin's scripting language.
+Welcome to the repository for DIP-XXXX, which proposes the introduction of `OP_CHECKZKP` to Dogecoin's scripting language.
 This proposal aims to enhance Dogecoin's capabilities by enabling native on-chain verification of zero-knowledge proofs (ZKPs).

 ## Repository Structure